 Now, Black has a wide choice of moves, which are sorted here according to frequency:

-These two Chessable course together will prepare you well for teaching the king’s indian players a lesson they won’t easily forget.
+These two Chessable courses together will prepare you well for teaching the king’s indian player a lesson he won’t easily forget.